-As a roe, pierced in secret, lies panting, by her wonted streams; the hunter surveys her feet of wind: He remembers her stately bounding before.
+wonted streams; the hunter surveys her feet of wind: He remembers her stately bounding before.
 So lay the son of Cul-allin beneath the eye of Fillan.
 His hair is rolled in a little stream.
 His blood wanders on his shield.
 Still his hand holds the sword, that failed him in the midst of danger.
-"Thou art fallen," said Fillan, "ere yet thy fame was heard.
-Thy father sent thee to war.
+"Thou art fallen," said Fillan, " ere yet thy fame was heard.
+Thy fathers sent thee to war.
 He expects to hear of thy deeds.
 He is grey, perhaps, at his streams.
 His eyes are toward Moi-lena.
-But thou shalt not return with the spoil of the fallen foe!"
+But thou shalt not return with the spoil of the fallen foe !"

 Fillan pours the flight of Erin before him, over the resounding heath.
-But, man on man, fell Morven before the dark-red rage of Foldath: for, far on the field, he poured the roar of half his tribes.
-Dermid
+But, man on man, fell Morven before the dark-red rage of Foldath : for, far on the field, he poured the roar of half his tribes.
+Dermid stands before him in wrath.
+The sons of Selma gathered around.
+But his shield is cleft by Foldath.
+His people fly over the heath.